Mintbase/Grants-Program/NEKO.md

 Help us locate your project in the Mintbase landscape and what problems it tries to solve by answering each of these questions:

-- Where and how does your project fit into the ecosystem?

-The NEKO AI-minter & Marketplace will be created with the Mintbase architecture to add a unique and desired platform to the mintbase ecosystem.
+- The NEKO AI-minter/Marketplace will bring a unique experience for creators on NEAR by leveraging popular AI-tech and bringing it on-chain.
 We believe that AI technology will quickly become a staple of every major industry and that the creative potential of AI is too great to be ignored.

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

 The target audience is creators from any skill group that are interested in creating NFTs or Ai-art.
-The NFT metadata based on the generation prompt is a useful tool for both web2 and web3 creators and will be extremely appealing to creators that enjoy experimenting with AI-generated art and showcasing their unique prompt styling.
+The NFT metadata based on the generation prompt is a useful tool for both web2 and web3 creators and will be extremely appealing to creators that enjoy experimenting with AI-generated art and showcasing their unique artistic visions.

 - What need(s) does your project meet?